Those “Custom Paintings” Are Not What You Think

 Knowing this, it makes sense why original paintings are expensive.
 Think about this: it can take an artist anywhere from 10, 15, or even 200+ hours to finish a painting, depending on size and medium.
 Many practicing artists have undergraduate or graduate degrees, and so, would command more than a minimum wage ($7.25 per hour in the U.S., which is hotly debated as an unlivable wage anyway) in creating artwork.
 In addition to time, there are material costs to factor in (paper, paint, brush wear-and-tear, etc.), and efficiency: a seasoned artist can accomplish a more sophisticated painting in less time than an amateur, with a greater range of technique.
 My parents often used the phrase, “you get what you pay for,” and for custom artwork, that can certainly be true.

-Well, what if you want a custom painting, but don’t want to break the bank?
+What if you want a custom painting, but don’t want to break the bank?

 The Bad News